Haunted New Orleans Hotels

 Hotel Monteleone

-The Hotel Monteleone is a haunted hotel in New Orleans that holds four generations worth of history and there is one tale this family knows well; stories of ghosts wandering the Hotel Monteleone’s halls.
-Over the years, Monteleone guests have reported the ghostly visions of former employees still tending to their duties to children playing in the halls.
-Guests report the 14th floor of the Hotel offers a chance to spot the ghost of the mischievous young boy, rumored to be Maurice.
+Visit the 14th floor of the Hotel where there's a chance to spot the ghost of the mischievous young boy, rumored to be named Maurice.
 His parents, Josephine and Jacques Begere, were at the famous French Opera House on Bourbon Street, when a carriage accident left the father dead.
 Maurice’s mother died of a broken heart shortly after.
 It’s said Maurice’s ghost still roams the halls searching for his deceased parents.

 Dauphine Orleans Hotel